perfectsquircle/Normal/README.md

 var context = new DbContext();
 ```

-The context must be able to create new instances of `IDbConnection`, so we pass it a "connection creator", which is just a lambda that returns a connection with the driver of our choosing.
+The context must be able to create new instances of `IDbConnection`, so we pass it a "connection factory", which is just a lambda that returns a new connection with the driver of our choosing.

 ```csharp
 var context = new DbContext(() => new SqlConnection("Server=...")); // Use with SQL Server